The Fighting Hogans

 Uncle Bill was among six men reported by a survivor as dead on the ship before it went under.
 He noted seeing the bodies as he prepared to abandon ship.
 Records indicate Uncle Bill was just 25 years old.

-Fleet Admiral Chester W. Nimitz spoke of the gallantry of the men of the Gr
+Fleet Admiral Chester W. Nimitz spoke of the gallantry of the men of the Gregory and the Little.

 "Both of these small vessels fought as well as possible against the overwhelming odds,” Nimitz said.
 “With little means, they performed duties vital to the success of the campaign."